MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/Write-Error.md

 - QuotaExceeded
 - NotEnabled

-For information about the error categories, see [ErrorCategory Enumeration](http://go.microsoft.com/fwlink/?LinkId=143600) in the MSDN library.
+For information about the error categories, see [ErrorCategory Enumeration](https://go.microsoft.com/fwlink/?LinkId=143600).

 ```yaml
 Type: ErrorCategory